 - College Roommates

 - Other related individuals

 Domestic violence calls are often out of the hands of the individuals involved.
-Once police arrive, it is in their hands and can leave all parties feeling confused and helpless.
+Once the police arrive, it is in their hands and can leave all parties feeling confused and helpless.
 If you are charged with a domestic violence offense, you will likely be subject to a criminal protective order from the court requiring you to stay away from your home until further order by the court.
 If this happens, you need to secure another place to live while the case is pending, or until the court modifies its order.

-Also, if you are charged with a domestic violence offense, you will be ordered to turn over any firearm you may possess as part of the protective order, and the pending charges.
+Also, if you are charged with a domestic violence offense, you will be ordered to turn over any firearm you may possess as part of the protective order and the pending charges.